 Fitness to Practise

-The University has a Fitness to Practise procedure for all students that are enrolled on a health related degree.
+The University currently has two Fitness to Practise policies, one for Medicine and Dentistry students, and another for Health and Human Science students.
 The vast majority of incidents that start this procedure happen whilst students are out in practise.
 Some examples that we have attended over the last few years are:

 Forged time sheets- whether this is using your mentor’s signature to sign for time when you have been there, or falsifying the times when you were not.
 If you have not had something signed off or you are falling behind on your hours then talk to your personal tutor or any member of staff that you have built up a relationship with, rather than forge signatures yourself.
 If you are still not getting the support you require then contact us at the Advice Centre as we can assist you in getting the answers you need.